-Here's my 4 day itinerary for visiting Munich Germany, with tips for visiting and two optional day trips.
+Here’s my 4 day itinerary for visiting Munich Germany.
+This Munich itinerary covers all the top must visit attractions in Munich.
+I also give you tips for visiting and optional day trips, if you have extra time.

 Here’s what I think is the perfect 4 day itinerary for visiting Munich.
 It takes you to all of Munich’s must see sites and attractions and tells you everything to do, see, and eat in Munich.